- Who We Are

 Associate Professor of Architecture - Spitzer School of Architecture, The City College of New York/CUNY

-June Williamson, RA, LEED AP, is associate professor of architecture at The City College of New York/CUNY and co-author, with Ellen Dunham-Jones, of "Retrofitting Suburbia: Urban Design Solutions for Redesigning Suburbs."
-She has practiced architecture and urban design in New York, Los Angeles, Atlanta, Salt Lake City and Boston.
-Her writing has been published in the book "Writing Urbanism: A Design Reader" as well as the journals Places, Harvard Design Magazine, Urban Land, the Journal of Urbanism, and Thresholds.
+June Williamson, RA, LEED AP, is associate professor of architecture and urban design at the City College of New York, CUNY.
+She is co-author, with Ellen Dunham-Jones, of "Retrofitting Suburbia: Urban Design Solutions for Redesigning Suburbs,” and author of “Designing Suburban Futures: New Models from Build a Better Burb.”
+Over a 20+ year career, she has practiced in New York, Los Angeles, Atlanta, Salt Lake City and Boston.
+A frequent speaker and consultant, her writing is published in the books “Retrofitting Sprawl,” “Social Justice in Diverse Suburbs,” “Independent for Life,” and "Writing Urbanism," as well as many journals, magazines and blogs.